samuelroland/dme/docs/paradigm-analysis-report.typ

 ```
 We see the `m` variable used as `_1` and `_a` variable used as `_2`.
 We can see in `bb1` makes the `move` explicit, then there is an added instruction drop, calling the destructor on `_2` (`_a`) as it's the new owner and there is thus only one drop!

+#pagebreak()
+== Fearless concurrency
+Ownership and lifetimes are actually linked to how concurrency has been designed in Rust, even concurrency mechanism this is not necessarily handled by the borrow-checker.

+compilateur va utiliser les lifetimes pour savoir quand ya plus de ref le mutex et pour savoir quand libérer la mémoire.

+auto unlock au drop du mutex

 === The cost of the borrow-checker

-The numerous benefits we get with the borrow-checker also come at a cost:
+The numerous benefits we get with the borrow-checker, including the zero cost at runtime, also come at a cost elsewhere:
 // actually no particular cost about time, this seems to be the LLVM and linking taking most of the time, not the borrow-checker...
-- There is *learning curve steeper than other languages*, this is commonly referred as "fighting the borrow-checker", if you never worked with memory management before it will take time to get into it and start thinking about lifetimes and memory accesses yourself.
++ There is *learning curve steeper than other languages*, this is commonly referred as "fighting the borrow-checker", if you never worked with memory management before it will take time to get into it and start thinking about lifetimes and memory accesses yourself.
+Some developers might have never thought about these important details before and might be confused in the beginning.
   #figure(
       image("imgs/borrow-checker-meme.png", width: 48%),
       caption: [Meme from #link("https://www.reddit.com/r/rustjerk/comments/i4v5qa/borrow_checker/")[Reddit]],
   )
-- Some approaches like building graph data structures inherently have cross references, as *the borrow-checker is conservative* it prefers to reject correct programs instead of accepting wrong code, if one the rule is not respected it will not compile. #linebreak() There is an escape hatch with the `unsafe` keyword is that access some unsafe operations that need careful consideration, but it doesn't disable the other rest of the compiler checks.
++ Some approaches like building graph data structures inherently have cross references, as we cannot have mutable references and immutable references at the same time, it means we could never change the graph content.
+As *the borrow-checker is conservative* it prefers to reject correct programs instead of accepting wrong code, if one the rule is not respected it will not compile. #linebreak() *There is an escape hatch* with the `unsafe` keyword is that access some unsafe operations that need careful consideration, but it doesn't disable the other rest of the compiler checks.
 We can use `unsafe` blocks ourself or use wrapper types of the standard library that maintain `unsafe` sections for us.
 As the hardware is inherently unsafe, if when we want to write at a precise memory address, we need to manage some memory ourself.
 There is obviously the possibility to do errors in this unsafe code and create memory issues, but the surface area to check is far smaller that the entire codebase in a C codebase.
-- *Rust is not the fastest way to build prototypes*, as it forces us to write safe code, before creating creating a binary.
++ *Rust is not the fastest way to build prototypes*, as it forces us to write safe code, before creating creating a binary.
 This issue can be partially mitigated with the "Rust easy mode", where you can clone everything with `.clone()` instead of using references, where you call `.unwrap()` on all `Result` or `Option` just to make it work: "it should not be any errors, and just crash if it's not the case".

-=== Fearless concurrency

-compilateur va utiliser les lifetimes pour savoir quand ya plus de ref le mutex et pour savoir quand libérer la mémoire.

-auto unlock au drop du mutex
+#pagebreak()

-== Specifications for DME
+= Specifications for DME
 Here the specifications of features we'll develop along the following weeks.
-We will work with [Tree-Sitter](https://tree-sitter.github.io/tree-sitter/) and [Tauri](https://tauri.app/).
+We will work with #link("https://tree-sitter.github.io/tree-sitter/")[Tree-Sitter] and #link("https://tauri.app/")[Tauri].

-=== Functional goals
+== Functional goals
 *Preview*
 + We can preview any Markdown file with DME, by double-clicking on any `.md` file or running `dme test.md` in a GUI desktop app.
 Images and tables are supported.
 + The preview of code is done via Tree-Sitter: the syntaxes for C, C++, Java, Rust, Bash are built into DME (other languages are not supported for the start)